Live events in Yammer

 Q: How can I make it easy for my event organizers to get help?

-In Office 365, you can customize the help pane that comes up when users click the Help icon to add contact information for your local support staff.
-For more information, see Add customized help desk info to the Office 365 help pane.
+In Microsoft 365 and Office 365, you can customize the help pane that comes up when users click the Help icon to add contact information for your local support staff.
+For more information, see Add customized help desk info to the help pane.